3855 Trueman Court | Hilliard, Ohio | 43026

 Prescription medications are very useful in the treatment of Attention Deficit Disorder (ADD).
 They can help a child with ADD improve on their educational and social successes.
 No medicine or treatment can cure ADD.
 However, medications can greatly reduce the troublesome symptoms of ADD such that a child may better reach their potential.

 The most commonly used medications for ADD/ADHD are stimulants.
-These include Concerta®, Metadate CD®, Ritalin®, Quillivant XR, and Ritalin LA® (methylphenidate), Focalin® and Focalin XR® (dexmethylphenidate), Adderall® and Adderall XR® (mixed-salts of an amphetamine), Vyvanse® (amphetamine), Daytrana® (methylphenidate) and Dexedrine® (dextroamphetamine).
+These include Concerta®, Metadate CD®, Ritalin®, Quillivant XR, and Daytrana® (methylphenidate), Focalin® and Focalin XR® (dexmethylphenidate), Adderall® and Adderall XR® (mixed-salts of an amphetamine), and Vyvanse® (amphetamine).
 They are believed to work in those with ADD/ADHD by stimulating the area of the brain that controls attention span and impulsiveness.
 Each of these medicines will begin working quickly (usually within the first week) once the right dose is found for your child (this can vary, independent of age and size).
 With each of these medications, there is a 7 or 8 out of 10 chance that a child will improve, a less than 2 out of 10 chance that a child will show no change, and a less than 1 in 10 chance that your child will worsen.
 If one of these medications is not helping, often a different stimulant will help.
 These medications are likely to work well with children with or without hyperactive/impulse problems.

 In children, the stimulants' major side effects are loss of appetite, problems going to sleep, headaches, and stomachaches.
 Each of these occurs in only a small number of children and tend to improve the longer one takes the medication.
 Upon starting the medicine, the average child will actually lose approximately 2 pounds of weight before regaining that weight and thereafter growing normally.
 Children who are taking too much stimulant medicine are often irritable, sleepy, and dazed.
 Some children have a "rebound" effect for 1-2 hours when the medication wears off.
 During this time they may be very active, irritable, and difficult to get along with.
 Often these children improve with an added dose before their rebound time occurs (note: the newer longer-acting medications are less likely to cause a rebound effect).
 In children with tics or children predisposed to tics or Tourette's syndrome, stimulants may make this condition worse.
 Only a few children on stimulants will have their growth slowed by the medicine.
 Most children taking a stimulant will grow normally.
 Those that do are likely going to be about 3/4 of an inch shorter than without the stimulants.
 If a child's growth is being effected, we will discuss ways of decreasing this effect.

-Strattera® (atomoxetine) is a newer non-stimulant medication that works in similar ways to the stimulant medications.
+Strattera® (atomoxetine) is a non-stimulant medication that works in similar ways to the stimulant medications.
 Although the medication is not a stimulant, the positive and possible side effects are essentially the same as with the stimulants.
 Strattera® takes 2 weeks to begin working in your system to control the symptoms of ADD/ADHD.
 For children switching to Strattera® from a stimulant, we generally recommend that the child take BOTH medications for the first two weeks.
 After the first two weeks, they stop the stimulant and continue Strattera® thereafter.
 For children not being treated with a stimulant, we simply begin the Strattera® and should expect to see improvement with the child’s ADD/ADHD symptoms in 2 weeks.
-Strattera is not a controlled medication, therefore refills can be written on the prescription or refills can be called into the pharmacy.
+Strattera is not a controlled medication, therefore refills can be written on the prescription and sent to the pharmacy.
 Strattera® is a good option for children with ADD/ADHD.

 Intuniv® is an extended-release form of guanfacine, a medication that has been available for years.
 This medication treats ADD/ADHD symptoms, but it is most effective for children with ADD/ADHD who are particularly disruptive, difficult to deal with, who argue with others frequently, and with temper outbursts.
 The dose is based on the weight, is taken once a day, and can take as long as 2 weeks to begin working.